 The statistics speak for themselves.

-Figures show that a quarter of companies and public sector organisations have a pay gap that’s more than 20% favourable to men.
+Figures show that a quarter of companies and public sector organizations have a pay gap that’s more than 20% favorable to men.
 Almost eight out of ten companies still pay male workers more.

-Between 2017 and 2018, little improvement was made to shrink gender pay inequality, with the gap being reduced by a meagre 9.7% to 9.6%.
+Between 2017 and 2018, little improvement was made to shrink gender pay inequality, with the gap being reduced by a meager 9.7% to 9.6%.

 It is now a legal requirement in Britain that companies with more than 250 employees report their performance on pay inequality.

-What does the UK’s persistent gender pay inequality and metaphorically named glass ceiling that prevents women from reaching the pay levels of male colleagues, mean for your organisation and the candidates you employ?
+What does the UK’s persistent gender pay inequality and metaphorically named glass ceiling that prevents women from reaching the pay levels of male colleagues, mean for your organization and the candidates you employ?

-The regulation requiring big organisation to publish data on gender pay gaps was enforced on April 6, 2017.
+The regulation requiring big organizations to publish data on gender pay gaps was enforced on April 6, 2017.